voicesauce/opensauce-python/test/data/soundfile/README.md

 We test UTF-8 and UTF-16 encoded TextGrid files to make sure that we can handle non-ASCII characters in the TextGrid files.

+## Resample json files

+The `*-matlab-resample.json` files contain the data for each wav file after resampling in Matlab at 16 kHz.
+The Matlab command used is `y = resample(y, 16000, Fs)` where `y` is the original data and `Fs` is the sampling frequency for the original data.
+These data are for comparing against SciPy's resample function.